zextras/carbonio-files-db/README.md

 ### Configuration

-In order to make it work with EXTERNAL databases the `carbonio-files-db.hcl` **MUST** be manually updated by changing the address from `127.0.0.1` to the remote address.
+In order to make it work with external databases the `carbonio-files-db.hcl` **MUST** be manually updated by changing the address from `127.0.0.1` to the remote address.
 To finalize the
 configuration:

-- Execute `pending-setups` in order to register the service in `service-discover`
+- Execute `pending-setups` in order to register the service in the `service-discover`
-- Initial bootstrap of the Files database:
+- Bootstrap the Files database:
   ```bash
   PGPASSWORD=your-secret-password carbonio-files-db-bootstrap carbonio-files-adm 127.0.0.1
   ```
+If the bootstrap script is executed multiple times it reuses the credentials created the first time and stored in `service-discover`.

 ### Reading config values